Seven churches of Asia: The Seven Churches of Asia by Alexander Svoboda

 In 1869, the London publishing firm Sampson Low, Son, and Marston published Alexander Svoboda's The Seven Churches of Asia.
-The Seven Churches of Asia is divided into three primary sections: an introduction written by English clergyman and Biblical scholar Reverend H. B. Tristram, Svoboda's personal travel account visiting the Seven Churches sites, and an itinerary detailing Svoboda's route.
+The Seven Churches of Asia is divided into three primary sections: an introduction written by English clergyman and Biblical scholar H. B. Tristram, Svoboda's personal travel account visiting the Seven Churches sites, and an itinerary detailing Svoboda's route.
 The book also includes twenty full-page photographs of the Seven Churches sites, photographed by Svoboda.
 These images are the first produced and published photographs of the Seven Churches.
 Photographs from Svoboda's Seven Churches project were exhibited in the rooms of the Arundel Society in London in 1868.